Surgery to treat epilepsy is most likely to be successful when:

 - Seizures begin as partial seizures before spreading to the rest of the brain

-- Medicines do not control the seizures or they cause severe negative side effects
+- Medications do not control the seizures or they cause severe negative side effects

 - It is used to remove the underlying cause of the seizures, such as a brain tumor or excess fluid on the brain